ridkadri/netflix-clone/README.md

 # Netflix Clone

-This project was designed using React, Styled Components, Custom Hooks, Firebase Auth and Database
+This project was designed using React, Styled Components, Custom Hooks, Firebase Auth and Firestore

 ## Clone this repo